Skau/BigButlerBattle/README.md

-# BigButlerBattle
+# Big Butler Battle
 *A party game about serving the king while rocking a kick-ass skateboard.*

 ## About
-BigButlerBattle is a split-screen party game where each player plays a butler skating around on a skateboard, tasked with delivering various objects to the king.
+Big Butler Battle is a split-screen party game where each player plays a butler skating around on a skateboard, tasked with delivering various objects to the king.
 At the start of each game each player receives a list of objects required by the king and the first person to deliver all objects to the king wins the game.